zzzhehao/zzzhehao/README.md

 # 🦑 Hi!

 I am a M.Sc.
 Biology Student at University of Hamburg.
-I use coding power to assist my work in my professions.

-I do cool stuff and nerd stuff with `R`.
+I code for exact four reasons:

+1. I am lazy.
+Repetitive work is pure agony.
+2. I don't trust some people, so I write my code myself.
+3. I don't trust myself, so I let code do stuff for me.
+4. I am procrastinating.

+I mainly use `R` but I will do what I have to do if it doesn't behave.

 Check out my passions and skills at [zzzhehao.github.io](https://zzzhehao.github.io/)

 ## Random Project

-**M42 (Orion Nebula)** - Used processing power to compensate low SNR acquisition since I did not use EQ mount to track object.
+**M42 (Orion Nebula)** - Used processing power to compensate low SNR acquisition since I don't have EQ mount to track object.
 Stacked from 2000 frames per 0.5 s exposure for total 16 minutes exposure time.
 This is the best I can get before blowing up my storage and processor.

 <div>
 <img src="assets/images/M42_20241224_Sequartor_processed.png" height="400px">